Staff

 Tanya Pluth

-Tanya joined CDE in 2019 with over 15 years of experience as a consultant, facilitator, and teacher working to increase equity, diversity, and inclusion in non-profits, educational institutions and a myriad of other settings.
+Tanya joined CDE in 2019 with over 15 years of experience as a consultant, facilitator, and teacher working to increase equity, diversity, and inclusion in non-profits, educational institutions and other settings.
 Her life and work weave together deep commitments to equity and justice rooted in the transformative power of community and place.